- Here’s our quick pro tip for picking thickness planers

 If you are looking for a capable planer that doesn’t cost a bundle, definitely check out the WEN 6550T.

-A 12.5-inch model equipped with a 15-amp motor, it has a two-blade cutting system that can make short work of even the roughest timber, transforming them into usable slabs of lumber.
+A 12.5-inch model equipped with a 15-amp motor, it operates with a two-blade cutting system that can make short work of even the roughest timber, transforming them into usable slabs of lumber.

 The 6550T can make up to 17,000 cuts per minute and process stock at 26 feet per minute.